Nixie (folklore): Swedish and Finnic folklore

 The Swedish näck was loaned into Finnish as näkki and Estonian as näkk.
 Näkki was seen as a water haltija, primarily depicting the dangerous side of a water spirit.
-It lied in ambush for swimmers it could pull down to its underwater kingdom, drowning them.
+It lay in ambush for swimmers it could pull down to its underwater kingdom, drowning them.
 It was common to say "näkki onto the land, me into the water" before going swimming and the other way around when coming back onto land; this was also learned from Swedes.
 Näkki also made its way into runic songs where a disease was cast away into the black mud in water, where the dog of water and näkki of water would catch it.

 In North Karelia, a distinction was sometimes made with water spirits, as a näkki grabbed onto a swimmer while a vetehinen caught the swimmer as an illness.
 Näkki was also considered a newer name for vetehinen who one could see sitting on a rock, brushing its long hair, before drowning.
 In South Karelia, this creature was thought to be veden emo 'mother of water'.

 In Estonia, it was thought that näkks originated from children thrown into the water by their mothers, those who drowned themselves, and those submerged by previous näkks.
 This motif is also found in other Nordic folklore, like the Sami rávga.
 In southeastern Estonia, the corpses of those who suffered a violent death were called näkks: the corpses still held their spirits as prisoners.
 If one sat or laid on ground where such a corpse had been buried, one would fall ill and die: this was caused by a maanäkk 'land näkk'.
 If one swam over a drowned corpse, one suffered a cramp in the leg as the veenäkk 'water näkk' grabbed onto them.
 There were also soonäkk 'bog näkk' and arunäkk 'dry grassland näkk'.